Shroud of Turin: Bas-relief

-In 1978, Joe Nickell noted that the Shroud image had a three-dimensional quality and thought its creation may have involved a sculpture of some type.
-He advanced the hypothesis that a medieval rubbing technique was used to explain the image, and set out to demonstrate this.
+In 1978 Joe Nickell noted that the Shroud image had a three-dimensional quality and thought its creation may have involved a sculpture of some type.
+He advanced the hypothesis that a medieval rubbing technique was used to produce the image, and set out to demonstrate this.
 He noted that while wrapping a cloth around a sculpture with normal contours would result in a distorted image, Nickell believed that wrapping a cloth over a bas-relief might result in an image like the one seen on the shroud, as it would eliminate wraparound distortions.
 For his demonstration, Nickell wrapped a wet cloth around a bas-relief sculpture and allowed it to dry.
 He then applied powdered pigment rather than wet paint (to prevent it soaking into the threads).
 The pigment was applied with a dauber, similar to making a rubbing from a gravestone.
 The result was an image with dark regions and light regions convincingly arranged.
 In a photo essay in Popular Photography magazine, Nickell demonstrated this technique step-by-step.
 Other researchers later replicated this process.

-In 2005, researcher Jacques di Costanzo constructed a bas-relief of a Jesus-like face and draped wet linen over it.
+In 2005 the researcher Jacques di Costanzo constructed a bas-relief of a Jesus-like face and draped wet linen over it.
 After the linen dried, he dabbed it with a mixture of ferric oxide and gelatine.
 The result was an image similar to that of the face on the Shroud.
-The imprinted image turned out to be wash-resistant, impervious to temperatures of 250 C and was undamaged by exposure to a range of harsh chemicals, including bisulphite which, without the gelatine, would normally have degraded ferric oxide to the compound ferrous oxide.
+The imprinted image turned out to be wash-resistant, impervious to temperatures of 250 C and was undamaged by exposure to a range of harsh chemicals, including bisulphite, which, without the gelatine, would normally have degraded ferric oxide to the compound ferrous oxide.

 Instead of painting, it has been suggested that the bas-relief could also be heated and used to scorch an image onto the cloth.
 However researcher Thibault Heimburger performed some experiments with the scorching of linen, and found that a scorch mark is only produced by direct contact with the hot object—thus producing an all-or-nothing discoloration with no graduation of color as is found in the shroud.